Scilence2022/DeepGeneResearch/README.md

 ## 🛡️ Privacy

-Deep Research is designed with your privacy in mind. **All research data and generated reports are stored locally on your machine.** We do not collect or transmit any of your research data to external servers (unless you are explicitly using server-side API calls, in which case data is sent to API through your configured proxy if any).
+Deep Gene Research is designed with your privacy in mind. **All research data and generated reports are stored locally on your machine.** We do not collect or transmit any of your research data to external servers (unless you are explicitly using server-side API calls, in which case data is sent to API through your configured proxy if any).
 Your privacy is our priority.

 ## 🙏 Acknowledgements

 - [Next.js](https://nextjs.org/) - The React framework for building performant web applications.
 - [Shadcn UI](https://ui.shadcn.com/) - Beautifully designed components that helped streamline the UI development.
-- [AI SDKs](https://sdk.vercel.ai) - Powering the intelligent research capabilities of Deep Research.
+- [AI SDKs](https://sdk.vercel.ai) - Powering the intelligent research capabilities of Deep Gene Research.
 - [Deep Research](https://github.com/dzhng/deep-research) - Thanks to the project `dzhng/deep-research` for inspiration.

 ## 🤝 Contributing

-We welcome contributions to Deep Research!
+We welcome contributions to Deep Gene Research!
 If you have ideas for improvements, bug fixes, or new features, please feel free to:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.